Home » Course » Sides

 • Taste soup and add more salt if need.
 Salt will open up the flavors in addition to increasing the saltiness of the broth.

-• Right before removing soup from heat.
-Beat an egg in a small bowl and slowly pour beaten egg into soup.
+• Switch off heat.
+Beat eggs in a small bowl and slowly pour beaten egg into soup.
 Stir while pouring the egg into soup.

 • Remove from heat.
 Garnish with green onions.
 Serve and enjoy!